 Anna is a contractor under Real Collective where she holds tamariki and whānau at the heart of all her mahi.
-She has been leading Sparklers (alongside Aaron and Meg) from its creation, writing its predominant content for the past 7 years.
+She has been leading Sparklers (alongside Aaron and Meg) from its creation, writing its predominant content for it's first 7 years.
 Her favourite projects include Tākai, Real Parents and working alongside Drs Lucy Hone and Denise Quinlan supporting New Zealand Institute of Wellbeing and Resilience.

 Anna’s background is in English and psychology.
 She lives a country life and moves from gumboots to creative spaces in a flash.